Enitsaj13/React-From-Scratch-Using-Webpack/README.md

 # React-From-Scratch-Using-Webpack ❕❕

-You can try it by yourself using the tutorial below or just clone it this repository for the convenient.❕❕
+You can try it by yourself using the tutorial below or just clone it in this repository for convenience.❕❕

 Why webpack instead of CRA or just simply use the Create React App ? 😎

-Webpack is fast and light weight module bundler ✔
+Webpack is a fast and lightweight module bundler ✔

-Webpack reduce the file size of standard CRA ✔
+Webpack reduces the file size of standard CRA ✔

-CRA is 260+ mb vs 60+ mb using webpack ✔
+CRA is 260+ Mb vs 60+ Mb using webpack ✔

 Webpack dev-server is smooth and compared to the server of CRA. ✔

 Webpack lessen the unnecessary file in your react-app ✔

-🔘Here are the step by step tutorial on how to setup and configure your react app using webpack.
+Here are the step by step tutorial on how to setup and configure your react app using webpack. ❕❕❕

 🔸 Step 1: Create a folder and initialize the npm and open it using any IDE like vs code